 “If shampoo designed for cats is not available, a dog shampoo will do just fine,” says Dr. Lautier.
 “Dog shampoos are also formulated with a neutral pH.
 Good quality dog shampoos use very gentle cleansing agents that respect the fragile skin of both dogs and cats.”

 “Human shampoos should not be used on cats,” asserts Dr. Lautier.
 “Human skin has an acidic pH and shampoos are formulated accordingly.
 Besides, human skin is much more resistent and some human shampoos still use washing agents that would be too aggressive for the cat's skin.”

 The Spruce Pets exhaustively researches and recommends a broad range of products.
 We also tap a network of experts and testers to help you make smarter purchases.

 This piece was researched and written by Lorraine Wilde who has been a dedicated pet lover and owner of cats and dogs for the past 35 years.
-When researching each product and brand, Lorraine evaluated the type and quality of each product, customer reviews, the company’s research and development and their business ethics.
-Lorraine also holds a Master’s degree in environmental science.
-She is a firm believer that consumers can make healthy, informed and environmentally conscious choices to protect their pets and our planet.
+When researching each product and brand, Wilde evaluated the type and quality of each product, customer reviews, the company’s research and development and their business ethics.
+Wilde also holds a Master’s degree in environmental science.
+She is a firm believer that consumers can make healthy, informed, and environmentally conscious choices to protect their pets and our planet.

 Jean-Pierre Lautier, DVM, of the AB7 Group and Alzoo, has been working with AB7 since 1993, where he has contributed to the research and development of veterinary calming products.
 Throughout his career, Dr. Lautier has held a passionate interest in cat and dog behavior analysis and management.
 He earned his veterinary degree from the National Veterinarian School of Toulouse, France.